 We are almost there.
 But before we finish we need to break down the Agile epics/projects into small enough and actionable work items.

 When you have an Agile project/epic you need to break it down to small requests that will go relatively fast through your workflow.
 In other words, this is the lowest level of your work breakdown structure.
 On this level, you may hear terms such as user stories (in software development), deliverables (in marketing) or just tasks.

-Let’s go back to the example with the organic traffic.
-We agreed that the Agile theme/initiative is increasing organic website traffic and the epics are producing new content and optimizing current content.
+Let’s go back to the example PM software example.
+We agreed that the Agile theme/initiative is penetrating into the project management software market and the epics are Developing New features and Optimize our current features.

-Let’s breakdown the epic/project Producing New Content.
+Let’s breakdown the epic/project New Features for PM.
 What could be the possible tasks that are actionable and small enough?
 For example, these could be:

 The completion of all these small tasks will help you complete the project/epic.
 On the other hand, the completion of the initiatives will help get you one step closer to the theme/initiative goal.

 This is kind of a rhetorical question.
 Breaking down work the Agile way will help you keep track of every project and strategic initiative and it will bring transparency to the work process from top to bottom.